 If the lawsuit is successful, the compensation lawsuit awarded by the court will be shared among the plaintiffs.
 Some plaintiffs may receive more or less depending on a number of damages, medical or other expenses that they may have incurred.

 Lawyers and attorneys normally take on class action civil suits on a contingency basis.
 This means that they require no payment for their services and will receive a portion or percentage of the settlement amount or compensation awarded by the court.
 The remainder of the claimed amount will then be shared among the plaintiffs.

-If the case is not taken on a contingency basis, the law firm may require a retainer.
+If the case is not taken on a contingency basis, the intellectual property law firm may require a retainer.
 This is an amount that will need to be paid upfront to cover the initial fees and charges related to the case.
 Future charges will need to be paid on an ad hoc basis in order for the legal representation to continue.

 This can become quite and expensive exercise, especially in class action cases that are complicated and drawn out.
 Class action suits are by nature complicated and it is necessary to plan for future legal expenses.
 The plaintiffs may club together to pay the retainer as well as other expenses from the legal team representing them.